wgsl-tooling-wg/wesl-spec/README.md

 This variant is based on Rust syntax.

-By placing an import at the very top of a file, one can either import a whole module, or only specific functions.
-To import a function, one needs to use curly brackets.
+By placing an import at the very top of a file, one can either import a whole module, or only specific items, such as functions, structs or types.
+To import an item, one needs to use curly brackets.

 ```
 import bevy_ui;